NetworkArchetype/PLM/README.md

 Algorithms based via pi lambda mu calculation

-The Base Algorithm for all of these projects is PI*LAMBDA/MU
+The Base Algorithm for all of these projects is: PI Multiplied by, LAMBDA -- over MU

-The initial release will be a refactored  set of block encryption cyphers loosley based on KHAZAD and Anubis Further implimentations will include products of the initial work into Mahout.

-See http://en.wikipedia.org/wiki/Anubis_(cipher) for details on Anubis and further links to KHAZAD
+Hence the name PLM

+Mathmatically if: Pi(P) , Lambda(L), and Mu(M)

+Your baseline to solve NP hard would look simmilar to this if Applied to an SSH/SSL scenario.

+   {(P) by Y } by {(L) by X } over {(M) by C } = S

+In this case Y is the hexidecimal value for the Public key hash as a child of Chain of Authoriy hash, C is and S is the Secret/Private Key